-Sondra Hall is the founder and Director of “Take My Word For It!”.
-Her inspiration as an artist-educator is fueled by her belief in the power of the written word to transform.
-She’s seen first hand that when kids’ imaginations are ignited, they are more engaged and enthusiastic about learning.
+Sondra Hall is the Founding Director of “Take My Word For It!”.
+Her inspiration as an artist-educator is fueled by her belief in the power of the written word to transform both teacher and student.
+She’s seen first hand that when kids’ imaginations are ignited, they’re more engaged and enthusiastic about learning.
 Because she thinks a lot of students spend too little of their school day crafting stories, swimming in their imaginations and applying their creative spark to the page, she conceived of “Take My Word For It!” as a way to bring the adventure that is writing to elementary school kids.

 Annie Rovzar is currently pursuing a MFA in Poetry at the University of San Francisco.
 After graduating from Santa Clara University with a BA in Religious Studies, she spent a year in El Salvador as a community coordinator for a study abroad program.
 In the past three years, Annie has worked as a tutor and after school program leader for at-risk youth in San Francisco.